 National Property Board Sweden

-National Property Board Sweden (SFV) manages many culturally and historically valuable buildings and environments in Sweden, including Bohus Fortress.
+National Property Board of Sweden (SFV) manages many cultural and historically valuable buildings and environments in Sweden, including Bohus Fortress.

-One-seventh of Sweden’s area, consisting of forest and land, is under the administration of the Swedish Real Estate Agency, but it is also responsible for theaters, museums, castles and royal estates as well as embassies abroad.
-Every four years, hidden spaces are also opened all over the country under the label “Secret rooms”.
+One-seventh of Sweden’s area, consisting of forest and land, is under the administration of the Swedish Real Estate Agency, which is also responsible for theaters, museums, castles and royal estates as well as embassies abroad.
+Every four years, hidden spaces are also opened all over the country under the label “Secret Rooms”.
 In 2012, Bohus Fortress was one of those places – again!

 Across Sweden, there are culturally and historically valuable buildings and environments owned by the state.
 Behind every façade and in every cultural landscape, unique stories and knowledge from previous generations of builders and users are hidden.
 Together, the houses and the land tell the story of our country.